Rotate the exposure compensation dial.

 - [STRONG] or [WEAK] is selected for [D RANGE PRIORITY].

 Exposure compensation can still be previewed in the viewfinder or LCD monitor by pressing the shutter button halfway.
-In movie mode, the display may not accurately reflect the effects of exposure compensation when W[200％] or X[400％] is selected for F[DYNAMIC RANGE] or [ON] is selected for [F-Log RECORDING].
+In movie mode, the display may not accurately reflect the effects of exposure compensation during F-log recording or when W[200%] or X[400%] is selected for [DYNAMIC RANGE].
 An accurate preview can be obtained by selecting mode [M] and adjusting exposure directly.

-When the exposure compensation dial is rotated to [C], exposure compensation can be adjusted by rotating the front command dial.
+When the exposure compensation dial is rotated to [C], exposure compensation can be adjusted by first pressing the center of the front command dial and then rotating the dial.

 The front command dial can be used to set exposure compensation to values between -5 and +5 EV.

 The front command dial can be used to set aperture or exposure compensation.
-Press the dial to toggle between the two.
+Press the center of the dial to toggle between the two.